 In Uganda, just outside Kampala, the situation is a bit different.
 Here, small-scale subsistence farmers like Aki and Joyce Kiwanuka mainly use open-pit latrines since there are no sewer systems.
 Preventable diseases are easily spread by flies, again resulting in a high child mortality rate.

 When the Gates Foundation called for innovative solutions to the global sanitation crisis, Jim McHale and his team at Lixil rose to the challenge.
 Harnessing Jim’s passion for product development and sustainable solutions, the original SaTo pan was born.
-It is placed over an open pit latrine, transforming it into something that resembles a modern toilet.
-It has an airtight counter-weighted trap door which opens up at a steep angle, thereby requiring less than half a litre of water to flush it.
+It is placed over an open-pit latrine, transforming it into something that resembles a modern toilet.
+It has an airtight counter-weighted trap door that opens up at a steep angle, thereby requiring less than half a litre of water to flush it.